lbourlon/RTX-3000-EU-Stock-Tracker/README.md

 # Description

 This is a bot to check availibility of rtx 3000 cards on EU sites.
-Still working on it, let me know if you'd like to see new features.
+The program checks every 15 seconds for stocks in multiple sites.

+Runs on:
+Materiel.net
+topachat.com
+ldlc.com
+pccomponentes.com
+nvidia.com (for the FEs)

 Compiled for windows with auto-py-to-exe : <https://github.com/brentvollebregt/auto-py-to-exe/>.